Can Linseed Oil Really Promote Mold Growth?

 Fact or Fiction: Linseed oil contributes to mildew growth.

 Answer: Sort of fact…and sort of fiction.

 In properly formulated oil-based stains, like Sashco’s Transformation Log & Timber Stain, mildew and algae growth is no worse than on any other modern stain.
 These formulas contain mildewcides and algaecides to prevent or significantly reduce these problems.
-That said, it’s true that linseed oil can be a food source for these molds.
-The mildew growth can be severe when not coupled with these mildewcides.
-When homeowners buy straight linseed oil from hardware stores, dilute it with some mineral spirits and Japan drier, and make their own “stain” mildew growth is not uncommon.
+That said, it’s true that linseed oil by itself can be a food source for these molds.
+When homeowners buy straight linseed oil from hardware stores, dilute it with some mineral spirits and Japan drier, and make their own “stain,” mildew growth is not uncommon.
 This practice is still common enough that most contractors have or will come across this scenario.
 Unfortunately, homeowners who DIY stain this way don’t have access to the modern mildewcides and algaecides that most manufacturers who use linseed oil include in their formulas.